-Be open and honest about goals and plans
+Be open and honest about your goals and expectations

 You and your child find yourselves living under the same roof again.
 But this time you’re both a little older.
 And with age comes wisdom.

 This means you understand the importance of communication — in both the big-picture and day-to-day stuff.
-Ask him about both his long-term and short-term plans and goals.
-(It doesn’t need to be an inquisition, but rather a conversation.)
+Ask them about both their long-term and short-term plans and goals.
+It doesn’t need to be an inquisition, but rather a conversation.

-Let’s say your child has a job but doesn’t earn enough money to live on his own.
+Let’s say your child has a job, but doesn’t earn enough money to live on their own.
 Financial goals might include:

-- Taking full advantage of his employer’s retirement benefits
+- Taking full advantage of their employer’s retirement benefits.

-- Saving enough money to put toward a security deposit on an apartment or a down payment on a house.2
+- Saving enough money to put toward a security deposit on an apartment or a down payment on a house.

 Don’t put your retirement at risk